Human resources and equality

-We employee a team of exceptional individuals with a varied background.
+We employ a team of exceptional individuals with a varied background.
 The Bank’s HR policy emphasises job satisfaction, a positive work environment and effective job development.

 Each year, we carry out a detailed workplace audit in the first half of the year and a second, less comprehensive review in fall.
 The latter, dubbed the "health check" is intended to follow up on the goals for improvement set in the wake of the workplace audit.
-Together, these two surveys provide important indication of employee feelings and views on the workplace.
-The outcome in 2020 showed that job satisfaction and pride is high and has never scored higher.
-The same can be said for morale, which has never been as good, according to the surveys.
+Together, these two surveys provide an important indication of employees’ feelings and views on the workplace.
+The March 2021 survey revealed record job satisfaction, pride and loyalty.
+A follow-up survey showed that employee satisfaction declined towards year end and we are working on analysing the results.

-Every year, Landsbankinn measures employees’ attitude towards the Bank’s sustainability platform with a survey that includes a question about its importance to the Bank’s operation.
-In the past three years, sustainability has been gaining in importance.
-In 2020, the importance of sustainability is ranked 4.5 out of 5.
+We measure employees’ attitude towards the Bank’s sustainability platform every year, with a survey that includes a question about its importance.
+In the past years, sustainability has been gaining in importance in employees’ opinion.
+In 2021, the importance of sustainability is ranked 4.51 out of 5.

 A wider view on equality

-In the past, we have focused on the different aspects of equality issues.
+In the past, we have looked at equality issues from various vantage points.
 We have sharpened our focus in recent years, introducing programmes such as the Equality Indicator, and we have worked systematically to foster a good and healthy workplace culture.